sms23uwf/Spectrum_App/README.md

+# npm install

+after cloning this boilerplate project locally, open up a terminal window and navigate to the root folder for the project, and type in: npm install.
+This will install everything that is referenced in the package.json file.

 # launch live serve

-after cloning this boilerplate project locally, open up a terminal window and navigate to the root folder for the project, and type in: npm run dev-server.
+When that finishes, type in: npm run dev-server.

 Then, open up a chrome browser and navigate to the url provided by the dev-server, for example http://localhost:8080